Motility driven glassy dynamics in confluent epithelial monolayers

 \subsection{RFOT for the active confluent cell monolayer}

 The confluent models in the absence of self-propulsion are equilibrium systems.
 Although $T$ in these models actually represents various energy-consuming active processes as well as equilibrium temperature, within the models it has the status of an equilibrium $T$.
 Such a description agrees well with experiments on systems where self-propulsion is small \cite{Park2015,Atia2018,Sadhukhan2021,Graner1992,Farhadifar2007}.
 On the other hand, self-propulsion drives the system out of equilibrium.
-However, in the regime of small $\tau_p$, linear response still applies and we can define a generalized fluctuation-dissipation relation \cite{parisi2005,fodor2016,sadhukhan2022}.
-We consider a regime where $\tau_p$ is not very large such that linear response remains applicable.
+However, in the regime of small $\tau_p$, linear response still applies and we can define a generalized fluctuation-dissipation relation \cite{parisi2005,fodor2016,sadhukhan2022}. \b{On the other hand, when $\tau_p$ is much larger compared to the natural time-scale of the system, various other effects, such as intermittency and jamming, will appear \cite{mandal2020,keta2022}.} We consider a regime where $\tau_p$ is not very large such that linear response remains applicable.
 In this regime, the relaxation dynamics remain equilibrium-like at an effective temperature $T_\text{eff}$ \cite{Berthier2013,Nandi2017,paul2023}.
 Thus, we treat activity as a small perturbation \cite{Nandi2018,Sadhukhan2021,Paul2021b}.
 The control parameters for the system are $T$ and the three parameters of activity: $p_0$ for confluency and $v_0$ and $\tau_p$ for self-propulsion.

 RFOT theory posits that a glassy system consists of mosaics of glassy domains \cite{Kirkpatrick1987,Kirkpatrick1989,kirkpatrick2015,lubchenko2007,Biroli2012}.
 The typical length scale of these mosaics comes from a nucleation-like argument.
 The free energy cost for rearranging a mosaic of length $R$ is